VIAUAD02/laborok/docs/english/04-android-ui-charts/index.md

 ## Screen

 After that, let's create our two profile pages.
-We create the following files in the `hu.bme.aut.android.workplaceapp.feature.profile` *package*:
+We create the following files in the `hu.bme.aut.android.workplaceapp.ui.screen.profile` *package*:

 `ProfileFirstPage`